 In other words, calorie intake and fat gain don’t go up in lockstep.

 Why, might you ask?

-Let’s find out.
+Keep reading to find out.

 It’s easy to find examples of people who’ve eaten ungodly amounts of food without getting fat.

-You’ll find countless examples of people who’ve eaten enough food to put a plowhorse into a coma, yet after a few days they’re back to their pre-gorge weight.
+You’ll find countless examples of people who’ve eaten enough food to gain at least two pounds of pure fat on paper, yet after a few days they’re back to their pre-calorie-spree weight.

 Namely . . .

-- You burn more calories to digest more food.
+- You burn more calories digesting food.

 - You store some macronutrients as fat more easily than others.

 - You (may) move more when you eat more.